Private, In-Home Tutoring in Salina, New York

-SchoolTutoring Academy’s tutoring programs for Salina students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Salina, New York students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Salina, New York, in located in the Liverpool Central School District.
 The district has an enrollment of over 7,300 students.
 It includes nine elementary schools, three middle schools, and one high school.
 Salina’s math and English Language Arts curricula are based on the internationally benchmarked New York State P-12 Common Core Learning Standards.
 The curricula in all other classes, including health, science, and social studies, are based on the New York State Learning Standards.